normano/spawnpoint/cli/README.md

 1. Finds the specified template using the standard [Locating Templates](#locating-templates) logic.
 2. Reads the `validation` section in its `scaffold.yaml`.
 3. Creates a secure temporary directory.
-4. Generates the template into the temp directory using the `testVariables` defined in the manifest (no interactive prompts).
+4. Generates the template into the temp directory using the `testVariables` defined in the manifest (no interactive prompts). **Excludes files/directories listed in `exclude`.**
 5. Executes `setup` commands (if any).
 6.  **Executes `steps` commands sequentially inside the temp directory.** These usually include:
     *   Dependency installation (`npm install`, `cargo build`, `gradle assemble`, etc.)